 - 1 1/2 cups (138 grams) rolled oats (make sure to use gluten-free oats)

 - about 1/4 cup (43 grams) mini chocolate chips (use dairy-free / vegan chocolate chips, if necessary)

 - In a medium pot, melt the coconut oil over low heat.

 - Add the peanut butter, maple syrup, and salt, if using, and stir until well combined.

 - Boil for 2 minutes, stirring constantly.
-The mixture should become glossy.
+The mixture should become glossy and caramel-like.
 Don't boil it longer or it may separate.